scylladb/care-pet/javascript/README.md

 - [docker](https://www.docker.com/)
 - [docker-compose](https://docs.docker.com/compose/)

+Make sure to install all NodeJS dependencies with:

+    $ npm install

 To run a local ScyllaDB cluster consisting of three nodes with the help of `docker` and `docker-compose` execute: